Hungary reopens for people holding COVID-19 immunity cards - WTMJ

 “In the past, we defended ourselves by closing, thereby slowing the spread of the virus.
 But now we are on the attack,” Prime Minister Viktor Orban said Friday as he announced the reopening.
 “The vaccine is like a bulletproof vest.
 The virus bounces off of it.”

-Hungary has given out 4 million first-dose coronavirus vaccinations, reaching about 40% of its population.
-It is the only one of the European Union’s 27 nations to use vaccines from China and Russia in addition to Western jabs.

-The country has the second-highest vaccination rate in the EU, but a devastating pandemic surge this spring also gave Hungary the world’s highest overall COVID-19 mortality rate per 1 million inhabitants in the world, according to Johns Hopkins University.
-It has seen over 27,500 deaths in the pandemic.

 The whole issue of immunity cards or so-called COVID-19 passports is fraught, with critics saying they discriminate against people in poorer nations who do not have access to vaccines.
-Hungary has also been countering possible EU efforts to issue such documents only to those who have gotten vaccines approved by the EU’s regulatory agency, not Chinese or Russian vaccine jabs.
+Hungary is also trying to counter possible EU moves to issue such documents only to people who have received vaccines approved by the European Medicines agency, which so far do not include the vaccines made in China and Russia.

 A soccer match in Budapest on Saturday is expected to admit fans holding immunity cards.
 A competing club issued a statement saying masks would not be required in the stadium but urged fans to wear them anyway.